stncrn/docker-owncloud-client/README.md

 ## Docker Features
 * Base: Debian 10
-* Latest ownCloud Client from the OpenSUSE repositories
 * Size: <100MB
 * **Ability to only sync only one (sub)folder**
 * Created with [Unraid](https://unraid.net/) in mind